visgl/deck.gl/docs/api-reference/view-state-transitions.md

 * `transitionDuration` (Number, optional, default: 0) - Transition duration in milliseconds, default value 0, implies no transition.
 * `transitionEasing` (Function, optional, default: `t => t`) - Easing function that can be used to achieve effects like "Ease-In-Cubic", "Ease-Out-Cubic", etc. Default value performs Linear easing. (list of sample easing functions: <http://easings.net/>)
-* `transitionInterpolator` (Object, optional, default: `LinearInterpolator`) - An interpolator object that defines the transition behavior between two viewports, deck.gl provides `LinearInterpolator` and `ViewportFlyToInterpolator`.
-Default value, `LinearInterpolator`, performs linear interpolation on `ViewState` fields. `ViewportFlyToInterpolator` animates `ViewStates` similar to MapBox `flyTo` API and applicable for `MapState`, this is pretty useful when camera center changes by long distance.
+* `transitionInterpolator` (Object, optional, default: `LinearInterpolator`) - An interpolator object that defines the transition behavior between two viewports, deck.gl provides `LinearInterpolator` and `FlyToInterpolator`.
+Default value, `LinearInterpolator`, performs linear interpolation on `ViewState` fields. `FlyToInterpolator` animates `ViewStates` similar to MapBox `flyTo` API and applicable for `MapState`, this is pretty useful when camera center changes by long distance.
 But a user can provide any custom implementation for this object using `TrasitionInterpolator` base class.
 * `transitionInterruption` (TRANSITION_EVENTS (Number), optional, default: BREAK) - This field controls how to process a new `ViewState` change that occurs while performing an existing transition.
 This field has no impact once transition is complete.
 Here is the list of all possible values with resulting behavior.

 | TRANSITION_EVENTS | Result |